Colorado State University Computer Science Department

 Programming languages are the primary tools of the software professional.
 In addition to controlling computer hardware, languages serve as a communication medium between people.
 Software is often produced by a group of people and must be maintained by other professionals.
 Thus, programs must run efficiently and be expressive---they must be lucid descriptions of a problem solution.

 Expect both problem-oriented assignments and assignments that require programming.
-Programming assignments will make use of the functional programming language Scheme, which is a dialect of Lisp.
-We will be defining semantic features of languages by writing language interpreters in Scheme.
+Programming assignments will make use of the functional programming language Scheme (recently reborn as "Racket"), which is a dialect of Lisp.
+We will be defining semantic features of languages by writing language interpreters in Scheme (Racket).

-There is also a research project designed to give students knowledge and experience in another new programming language.
-Students will select a topic related to programming languages, and conduct research on the topic.
-They will prepare a written report describing their findings, and also present their key results to the class.
+There is also a project designed to give students further knowledge and experience in programming languages.
+Students will select a topic related to programming languages, and explore the topic.
+They will prepare a short written report describing their findings, and possibly present their key results to the class.

 Prerequisites:

-CS253, CS301.
+CS253, CS320.
 Students are expected to have a background in designing and debugging computer programs, and should have a working knowledge of Java and C++.
-Students should have a good understanding of concepts from CS301.
-In particular, they should understand induction, and language syntax specifications.
+Students should have a good understanding of concepts from CS320.
+In particular, they should understand induction.

 Final letter grades will be based on the relative distribution of total scores and not on any preset numerical scale.